population-research/uganda-covid/response/wber_response.md

 see the authors justify making this variable dynamic in more specific detail.

     **Response:** To address this, we now use two different approaches.
+    First, following the reviewer's suggestion, we use agricultural status from the UNPS 2019/20 data for our analysis.
-    First, we split the sample into two and present results separately for households that were in agriculture and those that were not in agriculture before COVID-19.
+    We split the sample into two and separately present results for households that were in agriculture and those that were not in agriculture before COVID-19.
     Second, we show the results equivalent to the original table but with all survey rounds, interacting households' agricultural status in the prior round